4. Post Processors¶

-A Post Processor defines how robot programs must be generated for a specific robot controller.
+A Post Processor defines how robot programs should be generated for a specific robot controller.
+This allows you to execute a simulation on a real robot.
 A Post Processor is a key component of simulation and offline programming of industrial robots.

 Python should be installed and working with RoboDK to properly use Post Processors (How to install).